Secure CheckoutPersonal information is secured with SSL technology.

 - Serves as a bridge between theory and practice in the field of freight transportation research

-- Detailed, data-supported case studies provide real-world examples for transportation modelers, planners, and policy makers
+- Provides detailed, data-supported case studies and real-world examples for transportation modelers, planners and policymakers

 High-level undergraduate and graduate students enrolled in social sciences transportation programs.
 Transportation professionals involved with planning, feasibility studies, consultation, funding, and policy for transportation infrastructure.
 Government researchers and policy makers responsible for international logistics employed at state and federal departments of transportation

 Part 1.
 Basic Concept and Model